gitter-badger/ultron-1/README.md

 ### Task plugins

-One can easily create task plugins for ultron following below steps For this demo, we will consider default ULTRON_PLUGINS_PATH. i.e. "~/ultron_plugins"
+One can easily create task plugins for ultron following below steps.

+For this demo, we will consider default ULTRON_PLUGINS_PATH. i.e. `~/ultron_plugins`

 * Create plugins directory